#10 Most Cited1,100+ citations/year

 Stairway violations are typically identified during the walkaround portion of an inspection.
 Missing handrails, unfilled metal pan stairs, and obstructed stairways are all immediately visible conditions.
 These are often cited alongside ladder violations under the same Subpart X:

-• Stairways obstructed with materials, tools, or debris
+• Stairways with slippery surfaces or debris

 Penalty Exposure